kalisio/kargo/docs/reference/environment.md

 | `GFS_WORLD_LOADER_UPPER_LIMIT` | The time limit, in seconds, of the forecast data to be downloaded. | `259200` (3 days) |
 | `GFS_WORLD_DEBUG` | The namespaces to enable debug output.
 Set it to `krawler*` to enable full debug output. | `` |

+## Placement constraints

+For each service defined there's a `$(NAME_OF_SERVICE)_CONSTRAINTS` variable that you can define to specify placement constraints.
+The content of these variable should follow the [docker service constraints syntax](https://docs.docker.com/engine/reference/commandline/service_create/#specify-service-constraints---constraint).
+Spaces are not allowed in the variable content, except to specify multiple constraints, in which case space is used as a separator.